urGODBOY/urGODBOY/README.md

 ## 🌟 About Programming:

-- 🔭 currently working on improving the ultimate coding skills and building integrative SERVERS (HOME/WORK-STATION) & Web-apps.
+- 🔭 currently working on improving the ultimate coding skills and building integrative webapp & SERVERS (HOME/WORK-STATION) & Web-apps.
 - 🌱 focusing on web & back-end development, like vue, react & Advanced JS.